What Do Automotive Engineering Technician Do?

 The states with the most job growth for Automotive Engineering Technician are Utah, Connecticut, and Florida.
 Watch out if you plan on working in Vermont, Maine, or Hawaii.
 These states have the worst job growth for this type of profession.

-Salary for an Automotive Engineering Technician
+How Much Does an Automotive Engineering Technician Make?

 The typical yearly salary for Automotive Engineering Technicians is somewhere between $34,900 and $85,430.